asuengineering/pitchfork/README.md

 - The theme contains a script which will prompt the user to install this plugin upon theme activation.
 - ASU Engineering provides a licensed copy of this plugin within its standard distribution of WordPress on the Pantheon hosting platform.

-Theme updates can optionally be managed from the admin dashboard through the use of [Git Updater](https://git-updater.com/).
+Theme updates can optionally be managed from the admin dashboard through the use of [WP Pusher](https://wppusher.com/).

 ## Includes